Webinar slides – Combatting misinformation onlineBackResources

 24th September 2020

-Part of the Aspect Annual Event 2020 webinar series, this session – which took place on the 24th September – showcased the relevance of social science expertise to combatting online misinformation, and outlined how more effective engagement can be built between academics, industry and government to put this knowledge to practical use.
+Part of the Aspect Annual Event 2020 webinar series, this session – Combatting misinformation online: The role and relevance of the social sciences, which took place on the 24th September – showcased the relevance of social science expertise to combatting online misinformation, and outlined how more effective engagement can be built between academics, industry and government to put this knowledge to practical use.

-You can find the slides from the session below.
+You can find the slides and other resources from the session below.

 - Rachel Gibson – Professor of Political Science, University of Manchester